NateEag/how-i-code/content/dates-and-times.rst

    safest.

-Since a time without a timezone is ambiguous, always store times with a timezone and always make it available in the interface.
+Since a time without a timezone is ambiguous, always store times with a timezone and show the timezone in the interface.
 It may be hidden by default, but if it is make it easy to discover.

-When a user enters a datetime, do not guess what timezone they wanted.
-Make them specify it, because heuristics are wrong sometimes, and that wrongness will lead to unpleasant surprises.
+When a user enters a datetime, do not guess what timezone applies.
+Make them specify it, because guesses are wrong sometimes, and that wrongness will eventually cause an unpleasant `surprise`_.

 That doesn't require a proliferation of dialog boxes, as there are several reasonable ways to help users specify timezone.